< Back to Hiring Blog

 With the uptick in applicant volume, talent acquisition pros must take time to screen applicants.
 This step pinpoints candidates with promise early on in the recruiting process.
 An effective screening promise not only makes for efficient recruiting, but also minimizes the risk of poor hiring decisions.

 There are a couple of ways that talent acquisition pros can approach the screening process.
 Resume screening is the most common method, but it’s far from the only strategy.
 Employers can, for instance, invite their applicants to sit for pre-employment tests and assessments.
-Talent assessments help employers assess candidates in three areas: knowledge and skills, work style and behavior.
+Talent assessment tools help employers assess candidates in three areas: knowledge and skills, work style and behavior.
 Applicants who meet employers’ expectations in all of these areas are more likely to thrive in their new position.

 Another way to eliminate bad candidates?
 Reference calls.
 When making reference calls, confirm the information: employment dates, job titles, job duties.
 Checking these details can expose resume lies and exaggerations.
 Reference calls can also help employers gauge applicants’ behavioral traits, from how candidates got along with their colleagues to their ability to think creatively.